Religion in medieval England: Liturgy and worship

 The Mass was at the heart of medieval religion.
-In the Mass, the priest offered bread and wine on the altar, and, according to the doctrine of transubstantiation, the bread and wine were miraculously transformed into the body and blood of Christ.
+In the Mass, the priest offered bread and wine on the altar, and, according to the doctrine of transubstantiation, the bread and wine miraculously became the body and blood of Christ, though not in outward appearance.
 Theologically, this meant that when Christians ate sacramental bread (called the host), Christ became part of them.
 The Church also taught that the Mass was a sacrifice—the same sacrifice of Christ on the cross—and a means of grace in which forgiveness, salvation and healing were obtained.

-The priest spoke or sung the Mass entirely in Latin, which few people understood.
-In addition, the priest whispered or mumbled the service, which meant that those in the nave could not hear.
-When responses were required, these were provided by the choir or the acolytes in the chancel.
-Any singing was performed by choirs in plainchant or polyphony.
+Apart from the homily and bidding prayers, the priest spoke or sang the Mass entirely in Latin, which few people understood; however "they knew what it signified."
+In any case, the priest said much of the mass' prayers in a low voice to God, not for the hearing of those in the nave.
+Apart from the common prayers of the Creed and Lord's Prayer, when responses were required, these were provided by the choir or the acolytes in the chancel.
+Most singing was performed by choirs in plainchant or polyphony.
 While the priest performed the liturgy, the laity prayed and moved around the building (few churches had pews).
 They could pray at a side altar dedicated to a particular saint.
 Those who were literate might use a Book of Hours, which adapted the daily monastic liturgy for use by laymen.

 The most important part of the Mass was the elevation of the host, allowing the congregation to adore the body of Christ.
 It was a common belief that to gaze upon the host protected one from sudden death for the rest of that day.
-While the priest always took communion during the Mass, the laity only received communion at Easter.
+While the priest always took communion during the Mass, the laity were only required to receive communion at Easter or major holy days.
 Preparation for receiving communion included fasting and making full confession of sin to a priest who assigned penance and then pronounced absolution.
-The communicant entered the chancel through the rood screen and knelt before the priest who placed the host directly into their mouth, so their hands would not touch it.
-Laity never received the sacramental wine; only the priest received communion in both kinds.
+The communicant entered the chancel through the rood screen and knelt before the priest who placed the host directly into their mouth, so that their hands would not touch it.
+From the 12th or 13th century, laity generally were not offered the sacramental wine; only the priest received communion in both kinds.

-It was unusual for sermons to be preached at Mass.
-Most priests were not trained preachers, and clergy needed to have a special license from the bishop in order to preach.
+Historian Alec Ryrie notes, "Sermons at Mass were unusual."
+However, they were becoming more common by the 16th century.
+Some clergy delivered brief vernacular homilies at Sunday Mass.
+Most priests were not trained preachers, and clergy needed to have a special license from the bishop in order to preach long sermons.
 Parishes sometimes heard sermons from visiting friars or other preachers.
 Each parish was supposed to hear a sermon at least four times annually, but whether this happened depended on how isolated the parish was geographically.